cliffbueno/oxymetag/README.md

 ## Citation

-If you use OxyMetaG in your research, please cite:
+If you use OxyMetaG in your research, please cite the OxyMetaG paper (will be submitted for review soon and up on bioRxiv soon!):

 ```
 Bueno de Mesquita, C.P., Stallard-Olivera, E., Fierer, N. (2025).
 Predicting the proportion of aerobic and anaerobic bacteria from metagenomic reads with OxyMetaG.